-3. Double-click the field for which you'd like to create the association and then click Next.
+3. Double-click the field for which you want to create the association and then click Next.

-The Customize field behavior dialog window opens.
+The Customize Field Behavior window opens.

-4. Indicate the Company field you want to associate with the Contact field that you select in Step 3.
+4. Place a check mark next to Link to Company Field and then indicate the Company field you want to associate with the Contact field that you select in Step 3.

-Figure 20-8 illustrates how easy that is.
+Figure 21-7 illustrates how easy that is.